emmo-repo/EMMO/python/emmo/emmodoc/introduction.md

 Except for the first, all of these refer to *defined classes*.
 The table below shows the notation in OWL, DL and the [Manchester OWL syntax][Manchester_OWL], all commonly used for the definitions.
-The Manchester syntax is used [Protege][Protege] and is designed to be not use DL symbols and to be easy and quick to read and write.
+The Manchester syntax is used by [Protege][Protege] and is designed to not use DL symbols and to be easy and quick to read and write.
 Several other syntaxes exists for DL.
 An interesting example is the pure Python syntax proposed by [Lamy (2017)][Lamy2017], which is used in